geoffstanley/neutralocean/README.md

 conda activate nspy
 ```

 2. Install dependencies.
-First we install `numba` so that a somewhat older version of `python` will be installed.
-It seems `numba` does not work with `python3.10` ...?
+First we install `numpy` and `numba` so that a somewhat older version of `python` will be installed: it seems `numba` does not work with `python3.10` ... and numpy 1.22 does not work with numba.vectorize right now.
+How annoying.
 Also, we'll install everything from `conda-forge` since that's where we must get `gsw`, and I find it's better (in terms of resolving the environment) to have everything or nothing from `conda-forge`.
 ```
-conda install -c conda-forge numba conda install -c conda-forge numpy scipy scikit-sparse xarray gsw
+conda install -c conda-forge numpy==1.21 numba conda install -c conda-forge scipy scikit-sparse xarray gsw
 ```
 That does it for dependencies.
 You can also install some other obviously useful things here (or later), like `ipython`, `matplotlib`, `pytest`, etc.
-To install `neutral_surfaces` from TestPyPi, we need `pip`, so do
+To install `neutralocean` from TestPyPi, we need `pip`, so do
 ```
 conda install -c conda-forge pip
 ```

 3. Install `neutralocean`:
 ```
-pip install -i https://test.pypi.org/simple/ neutral-ocean==0.0.5
+pip install -i https://test.pypi.org/simple/ neutralocean==0.0.6
 ```

-4. Test it out
+4. Test it out:
+Try running `neutralocean/examples/run_OCCA.py`